The Good Life (1997 film)

-The Good Life is an unreleased American crime comedy film written and directed by Alan Mehrez (who replaced original director Barry Samson), and starring Frank Stallone.
+The Good Life is an unreleased American crime comedy film, written and directed by Alan Mehrez (who replaced original director Barry Samson), and starring Frank Stallone.
 The film is about three men who move from New Jersey to Miami; two of them end up killing the third.

 Because of numerous production problems, the independent project shoot was moved from Miami to Mexico.
-The film was never released on any format due to legal action initiated by Sylvester Stallone, who did a cameo in the film as a favor to his brother.
+The film was never released commercially due to legal action initiated by Sylvester Stallone, who did a cameo in the film as a favor to his brother.
 He claims that a promotion reel used his scene excessively, therefore was promoting him as the star, instead of the cameo that he had agreed upon.
 He sued for $20 million; his average salary at the time.
 The producers countersued, and, in 1999, the case was settled out of court.

 Plot

 Three guys move from New Jersey to Miami and two of them end up killing the third.